apache/shenyu-website/content/en/projects/shenyu/http-proxy/index.md

 * Send the request as before, only two points need to notice.
 * Firstly, the domain name that requested before in your service, now need to replace with gateway's domain name.
-* Secondly, ShenYu Gateway needs a route prefix which comes from `contextPath`, it configured during the integration with gateway, you can change it freely in divide plugin of `shenyu-admin`, if you are familiar with it.
+* Secondly, Apache ShenYu Gateway needs a route prefix which comes from `contextPath`, it configured during the integration with gateway, you can change it freely in divide plugin of `shenyu-admin`, if you are familiar with it.
     * for example, if you have an order service and it has a interface, the request url: http://localhost:8080/test/save

     * Now need to change to:  http://localhost:9195/order/test/save